kachan1208/hello-world/README.md

 ## Initialize e3kit

-In order to interact with the Virgil Cloud, the e3kit SDK must be provided a callback that it will call to fetch the Virgil JWT for the current user from your backend.
-In the code sample below, replace the `YOUR_ENDPOINT` with the URL of your backend endpoint.
+In order to interact with the Virgil Cloud, the e3kit SDK must be provided with a callback that it will call to fetch the Virgil JWT from your backend for the current user.
+In the code sample below, replace the `YOUR_ENDPOINT` placeholder with your backend endpoint's URL.

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsInitializeE3kit}</CodeSnippet>